 Other options to try include maple syrup or molasses (not blackstrap).
 These substitutes can replace honey measure for measure.
 They may change the flavor of your recipe slightly, but that could turn out to be a good thing.

 Looking for a Sub Because You Think Your Honey's Gone Bad?

-Honey is actually the only food that scientists have found never goes bad.
-If your honey looks cloudy or thicker than it should, that’s just a sign that the sugars have crystallized.
+If your honey looks cloudy or thicker than it should, it has not gone bad, it is just a sign that the sugars have crystallized.
 To return your honey to its original state, just remove the lid, place the jar in a pot of water, and heat it over low heat until the sugar dissolves back into the honey.

 If your honey is in a plastic container, be sure to transfer it to a heat-safe container before you heat it on the stove.

 It's important to note that while honey doesn't go bad, it can ferment if it contains too much water.
 If you notice lots of bubbles on the surface, a bulging lid or a change in taste, there's a good chance your honey has fermented.
 It's perfectly safe to continue eating it if you like the taste and don't mind the alcohol content, but it isn't safe to continue storing it in a glass jar.
 As carbon dioxide builds up, the pressure will eventually cause the jar to explode.
 So, if you decide to keep your honey, be sure to transfer it to a plastic container, so you don't have to worry about your safety or find yourself cleaning up a big, sticky mess off every item and surface in your pantry.

 When a Honey Substitute Will Work and Which One to Choose